System Design Space

 Ignoring backpressure and broadcasting blindly, which overloads slow clients and gateway nodes.

-Keeping session state only in one node memory without sticky routing or shared state fallback.
+Keeping session state only in one node memory without stickiness or shared state fallback.

-Using WebSocket as a universal API replacement without clear SLA boundaries for request vs stream paths.
+Using WebSocket as a universal API replacement without clear boundaries between request paths and stream paths.

 Related chapters